-To achieve these accreditations, lawyers have to be able to demonstrate a significant level of experience and expertise to the satisfaction of the Association and the Law Society.
-Brenda also has to demonstrate her knowledge of law and medicine, so the pubic have confidence when deciding who to instruct.
+To achieve these accreditations, lawyers have to be able to demonstrate a significant level of experience and expertise to the satisfaction of the Association.
+Brenda also has to demonstrate her knowledge of law and medicine, so the public have confidence when deciding who to instruct.

 Brenda also has a not- so- secret- now dedication to finding bargains in charity shops and at auctions.